 It is always convenient to have a go-to travel agent who you can send an email to and leave them to do the organizing for you.

 There are two aspects to that arrangement that need to be addressed.
-Firstly, it can be a challenge finding someone who you can trust implicitly to get the job done efficiently and for the right price every time.
+Firstly, it can be a challenge to find someone who you can trust implicitly to get the job done efficiently and for the right price every time.

 The second issue is that no matter how good they are at the job they might not always have access to the best travel prices for everything.